1-gut/ddPCR_protocol/readme.md

 ### 10 Sep 2021

 - GAPDH gene did not amplify well.
+(6 June 2022 update - likely because sample did not have much genomic cfDNA in first place, retested on new array of samples and primer-probe confirmed to be working)
 - GAPDH amplification is now deprecated.
+(6 June 2022 update - because COX3 and ND2 are correlated at 0.997, plan to transition to GAPDH/ND2 duplex)